 Certain long-lived assets are measured at fair value on a non-recurring basis.
 These assets are not measured at fair value on an ongoing basis, but are subject to fair value adjustments (i.e., impairments) in certain circumstances.
 The fair value methodologies used to measure long-lived assets are described in Note 2 - Summary of Significant Accounting Policies - Impairment of Investment Property.
-The inputs associated with the valuation of long-lived assets are generally included in Level 3 of the fair value hierarchy.
-There were no events during the three months ended March 31, 2013 and 2012 which indicated that fair value adjustments of our long-lived assets were necessary.
+The inputs associated with the valuation of long-lived assets are generally included in Level 2 or Level 3 of the fair value hierarchy, as discussed below.